 Debate or Relate as Christ

-To learn even more on this issue, please visit the COMMUNICATION AND CONFLICT topic on this web site.
-See what you can learn as you read more.
-Also, the COMMUNICATION TOOLS topic has a lot that can help you with this issue of debate or relate.
-And if you put “communication styles” in the search feature of this web site, you’ll find even more.
+To learn more on this issue, visit the COMMUNICATION AND CONFLICT topic on this web site.
+Also, the COMMUNICATION TOOLS topic offers even more to help you with this debate or relate issue.
+Plus you can put “communication styles” in the search feature of this web site.

-Above all, It’s important that we reveal and reflect the heart of Christ within our marriages.
-If we aren’t resolving conflict in healthy ways, what does that say to others, who may be considering making Christ their Savior and Lord (as we claim that we have done)?
-The testimony of our love for Christ and for each other should speak loudly.
-It should speak through the ways we speak to and treat one another.
+Above all, it’s important that we reveal and reflect the heart of Christ within our marriages.
+So, be committed to resolving conflicts in Christ-honoring ways.
+After all, if we aren’t resolving conflict in healthy ways, what does that say to others, who are looking to Christ to be their Savior?
+The testimony of our love for Christ and for each other speaks loudly through the ways we treat one another.

-We need to understand that conflict IS GOING TO HAPPEN in our marriages.
+There’s no doubt that conflict IS GOING TO HAPPEN in our marriages.
 That is a given fact, because of the closeness of the relationship.
-Plus, the enemy of our faith works overtime to try to get us to fight against each other.
-That causes added problems.
-After all, if we’re fighting with each other, our attention is taken away from fighting the enemy of our faith —the enemy of God.
+Plus, the enemy of our faith works overtime to get us to fight against each other.
+After all, if we’re fighting with each other, we’re diverted from fighting against him/them.

-For this reason it’s even more important to LEARN how to resolve our conflicts in God-honoring ways.
-We pray that Marriage Missions will continue to be a resource for you in this endeavor.
+That’s why it’s even more important to LEARN how to resolve our conflicts in God-honoring ways.
+We pray that Marriage Missions will be helpful for you in this endeavor.

 Cindy and Steve Wright